stanton26/AppDefense/labs/v2/aws-integration-lab.md

 In summary, the front end (web server) is running in VMware Cloud on AWS as a VM, the back end which is a MySQL database is running in AWS Relational Database Service (RDS) and communicating through the Elastic Network Interface (ENI) that gets established upon the creation of the SDDC.

-You have completed the lab.
-Thanks for stopping by!
+You have completed the AWS Integraton Lab.